The Domestic Cat

 Origin of the Domestic Cat

-A note about the Domesticated cat: they aren’t really domesticated animals so much as ones that ones that are capable of behaving tamely around humans and enjoying living with them.
-Some genetic changes have occurred within the Domestic cat’s genome, but regardless, most Domesticated cats retain a certain wildness; and are quite capable of living like their wild ancestors.
-Here is a study about the small genetic changes Domesticated cats have undergone: https://www.livescience.com/48696-origins-of-cat-domestication.html
+A note about the Domesticated Cat: they aren’t totally domesticated animals even though they are capable of behaving tamely around humans and most do enjoy living with them.
+Some small genetic changes have occurred within the Domestic Cat’s genome, but regardless, most Domesticated Cats retain a certain wildness and are quite capable of living like their wild ancestors.
+Here is a study about the minute genetic changes Domesticated cats have undergone: https://www.livescience.com/48696-origins-of-cat-domestication.html

 Environmental Issues

-Domestic cats are capable of decimating the local populations of songbirds in their neighborhood, and should be kept inside if they end up displaying a hardcore predilection for little birdies- or local mammalian wildlife (chipmunks etc should not be hunted either).
+Domestic cats are capable of decimating the local populations of songbirds, small mammals, and reptiles in their neighborhood, and should be kept inside to protect wildlife (as well as for the cat’s own safety).

 There’s lots of stray cats in need of loving homes- please adopt rescue kitties.
 Mixed breed cats are also healthier and longer lived than purebred cats.